VladKorniienko/TaskManager/README.md

 WEB API provides full CRUD functionality.

--Navigation to register page: localhost:4200/register -Navigation to login page: localhost:4200/login
+- Navigation to register page: localhost:4200/register
+- Navigation to login page: localhost:4200/login

 How to start:
 1) Clone project from the GitHub to your local machine using GIT BASH or etc.